BurraAbhishek/toxic_place_detection/README.md

 # toxic_place_detection
 A simple Arduino-based Gas Leak Detection Device that can warn users about toxic environments, including abnormally high carbon dioxide levels

+## NOTE: This project is still under development.